NFL Playoff Schedule 2019: Bracket Dates, Picture and Wild-Card Predictions

 TV and Live Stream: Fox, Fox Sports Go and fuboTV

 The NFC action certainly kicks off with a bang.
 The Seattle Seahawks and Dallas Cowboys are similar teams that should make for an exciting matchup.
-Both have solid defenses (each is allowing fewer than 22 points per game) and both have a rushing attack that can dominate games.
+Both have solid defenses (each is allowing fewer than 22 points per game), and both have a rushing attack that can dominate games.
 Dallas has home-field advantage.
 Seattle has a Super Bowl-winning quarterback.

 There are two big factors in this game that favor Seattle, though.
-One is Wilson.
-He is a quarterback you trust more in a clutch playoff situation—as long as it isn't throwing from the 2-yard line.
-Prescott has yet to prove he can deliver late in a playoff game, and if he's asked to do so against Seattle's aggressive defense, it could spell trouble.
+One is Russell Wilson.
+He is a quarterback who can be trusted in a clutch playoff situation.
+Dak Prescott has yet to prove he can deliver late in a playoff game, and if he's asked to do so against Seattle's aggressive defense, it could spell trouble.

-The other factor is that Seattle is built to win on the road.
-While Dallas has the better running back in Ezekiel Elliott, the Seahawks have the league's No. 1 rushing offense (158.5 yards per game).
-A strong running game and a stiff defense are always going to travel, and this lessens the advantage Dallas gets from being at home.
+The other factor is Seattle is built to win on the road.
+While Dallas has the better running back in Ezekiel Elliott, the Seahawks have the league's No. 1 rushing offense (160 yards per game).
+A strong running game and a stiff defense are always going to travel well.

 This is going to be a physical, hard-fought battle, and it truly could go either way.
 While not everyone on Seattle's roster is playoff-tested, Wilson and head coach Pete Carroll are experienced in these types of games.
-Because of this, we're predicting the Seahawks in a close one.
+Because of this, the Seahawks have the slight edge.

 Prediction: Seahawks 24, Cowboys 20